Happy-Interactive/Website/README.md

 # Happy Interactive

 Welcome to Happy Interactive!
-This is the company website for Happy Interactive, where we build custom websites for clients.
-Our website is built using React, Tailwind CSS, Node, and Express.
+This is the company website for Happy Interactive, where we specialize in creating engaging, interactive websites and applications for our clients.
+Our website is built using React, Tailwind CSS, Node.js, and Express.

 ## Table of Contents